Every Flavor of Jolly Rancher, Ranked by Jolliness

 4. Green Apple

-Green apple flavoring is strange, as it simultaneously recalls the sour bite of a Granny Smith and … something kind of odd and chemical that has nothing to do with apples.
+Green apple flavoring is strangely good.
+It simultaneously recalls the sour bite of a Granny Smith and something kind of odd and chemical that has nothing to do with apples.
 And yet, there's something undeniably addictive about it.
-That's not to say that addiction is jolly.
-But these candies are.

 What is it about that fake watermelon flavor that systematically leaves me wanting more?
 The color?
 The residual taste?
 The desire for a hunk of the actual pink, juicy fruit dripping down my chin and onto my clothes?
 Probably the latter, seeing as watermelon candy simply does not provide me with anything remotely resembling the real fruit, and YET I love that artificial taste.

-Are you really all that surprised (I did, after all, give it away during my deep discussion of strawberry)?
-Cherry slides into first not only for being its remarkably jolly self -- cloyingly sweet, radiantly deep red, admirably long-lasting cherriness (and cheeriness) -- but for also reminding me of the innocent days of my youth spent funneling red candy down my throat, my tongue wildly crimson and my fingers sticky and coated with a grimy layer of fine sugar.
-Cherry is always there, no matter the situation -- squeezed into bottles of cold medicine or frozen in popsicle logs, bright and cheery among its pale lemon and lime counterparts.
-And Jolly Ranchers, of course, does that flavor the way it should be done: a winning concoction of red 40, laboratory-produced cherry, and a heaping dose of nostalgia.
+Are you really all that surprised?
+Cherry slides into first not only for being its remarkably jolly self, but for being cloyingly sweet, radiantly deep red, admirably long-lasting cherriness (and cheeriness) And Jolly Ranchers, of course, does that flavor the way it should be done: a winning concoction of red 40, laboratory-produced cherry, and a heaping dose of nostalgia.